-Where the lease payments in respect of operating leases are made for exploration and evaluation activities or development and production activities, these are capitalized as part of the cost of these assets.
+Where the Group makes the lease payments in respect of its share of lease cost for exploration and evaluation activities or development and production activities, these are capitalised as part of the cost of these assets (Exploration and evaluation, development and production assets).

-6.16.
+6.15.
 OTHER PROVISIONS AND CONTINGENT LIABILITIES

 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event.
 It is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-Where the Group expects some or all of a provision to be reimbursed, for example under an insurance contract, the reimbursement is recognised as a separate asset but only when the reimbursement is virtually certain.
-The expense relating to any provision net of any reimbursement is recognized in profit or loss of the year.
+Where the Group expects some or all of provision to be reimbursed, for example under an insurance contract, the reimbursement is recognised as a separate asset but only when the reimbursement is virtually certain.
+The expense relating to any provision net of any reimbursement is recognised in profit or loss of the year.
 To the extent such expense is incurred for construction or development of any asset, it is included in the cost of that asset.
 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
 Where discounting is used, the increase in the provision due to the passage of time is recognised as other finance expenses.

 Provisions include decommissioning provisions representing management's best estimate of the Group's liability for restoring the sites of drilled wells to their original status.
-Provision for decommissioning is recognised when the Group has an obligation and a reliable estimate can be made.
-The amount recognised is the present value of the estimated future expenditure.
-A corresponding item of property, plant and equipment of an amount equivalent to the provision is also recognised and is subsequently depreciated as part of the asset.
-The unwinding discount is recognised as a finance cost.
+Provision for decommissioning is recognised at the present value of the estimated future expenditure when the Group has an obligation and a reliable estimate can be made, with a corresponding addition to property, plant and equipment which is subsequently depreciated as part of the asset.